datastax/graph-examples/fraud/README.md

 # Fraud

 This is a fraud detection use case using a graph intended for the financial industry.

 ## Create the schema

-Included is a `schema.groovy` file.
+Included is a [schema.groovy] file.
 You can create your graph in Studio and copy and paste the schema statements to run there.
-Alternately, the statements can be run from the gremlin console.
+Alternately, the statements can be run by running `dse gremlin-console -e schema.groovy`

 ## Example loading

+### DataStax Graph Loader

+#### Loading from local csv/json files
-Example of loading the fraud data:
+Example of loading the fraud data using the DataStax graph loader:

 ```
 # From the fraud directory